heyLu/qst/README.md

 	quite fun for small things, just throw some code in a file, have `qst` watch and restart when appropriate.
 - `qst -step=test ...` runs the tests for projects that support it
+- `qst -type=make ...` to choose a specific type
+- `qst -command="custom-build {file}" ...`, e.g. you can specify your own
+	commands and only use the restart feature
+- `qst -remote github.com/heyLu/qst/examples/hello_web.rb`, fetches a project from github and runs it
+- `qst -detect ...` just displays the detected types (first would be chosen)

+## Why?

+- for simple things, for example "run go build whenever i change this"
+- when you forgot how to start something
+- to learn go

+`qst` is a simple tool, and will stay simple. it is not intended to replace anything, but to make your life a little bit simpler. there are more interesting things to remember.

 ## Building it yourself